 The route ran north, out of the subtropics and uphill to Dali, which, at the time of the first tea caravans, was the capital an independent kingdom, Nanzhao.
 Carried by man and by mule, the tea changed hands with each shift in the terrain.
 The challenges of adapting to the geographical variation en route would have been insurmountable for a single set of mules and muleteers.

 Instead, the tea passed from one people to another as it worked its way north.
 From Dali, Bai and Hui traders took over, before handing their precious cargo over to Naxi and Yi caravans.
 Occasionally, the tea would reach the edge of Tibet, where lados (Tibetan muleteers) took over for the longest and most perilous stretch across the mountains of Chamdo to Lhasa.

 It was tea that bound the links of this chain together.
 Along the route, sharing tea was considered as binding as a signature or wax seal, creating trust as it was sipped.
 Tea also connected the traders to the communities that hosted them, bartering tea balls for access to pasture or supplies.

-And yet, while the tea itself was undeniably important to the communities The Tea Horse Road passed through, the mule trains bought something less tasty but even valued with them; Information and news of the world beyond.
+And yet, while the tea itself was undeniably important to the communities the Tea Horse Road passed through, the mule trains bought something less tasty but even valued with them; Information and news of the world beyond.
 For many villages along the trail, the muleteers were a vital link to the wider world.
-When this trading route was bypassed by highways in the mid-twenty century, these links were forgotten, lost.
+When this trading route was bypassed by highways in the mid-twentieth century, these links were largely lost.

 The Tea Horse Road existed for trade but it meant more than that.
 The journey might have been a relay, but it was also a bridge, connecting quite different groups of people to one another, with all working together for a common goal – the humbled and most refined pleasures, a cup of tea.